hashicorp/field-workshops-nomad/docs/slides/aws/nomad-oss/nomad-1.md

 ---
 name: what-is-nomad
+class: col-2
 # What is Nomad?

 * Nomad is a flexible workload orchestrator.
 * It supports containerized and legacy applications.
 * It uses a declarative syntax for specifying workloads.
 * It uses bin packing to efficiently schedule jobs and optimize resource utilization.

+Here is some more content.
+And some more
+* bullet 1
+* bullet 2

 ???
 This is a regular slide with content